qbiecom/GrimeAndShine/README.md

 - ChatGPT (used for generating images)
 - Google Gemini Pro 2.5
 - Claude Sonnet 3.7
-- The unknown Quasar model (used for code generation)
+- The unknown Quasar model

 ---